openfisca/biryani/docs/source/tutorial2.rst

 >>> any_string_to_float(u'42')
 (42.0, None)

-.. note:: The builtin converter :func:`biryani1.baseconv.decode_str`: does the same thing as the conversion function above.
+.. note:: The builtin converter :func:`biryani.baseconv.decode_str`: does the same thing as the conversion function above.

    So the converter could be simplified to: